bevy-cheatbook/bevy-cheatbook/src/features/time.md

 There are also facilities to help you track specific intervals or timings:
 [`Timer`][bevy::Timer] and [`Stopwatch`][bevy::Stopwatch].
 You can create
 many instances of these, to track whatever you want.
-You can add them as [components][cb::ec] to your entities, nest/wrap them in your own [component][cb::component] or [resource][cb::res] types, etc.
+You can use them in your own [component][cb::component] or [resource][cb::res] types.

 Timers and Stopwatches need to be ticked.
 You need to have some system calling `.tick(delta)`, for it to make progress, or it will be inactive.